paperlands/paperlands.github.io/_pages/index.md

 <section class="mt-36">
-  <h2 class="my-8 text-4xl text-center lg:text-5xl text-secondary">Why Paperland?</h2>
+  <h2 class="my-8 text-4xl font-bold text-center lg:text-5xl text-secondary">Why Paperland?</h2>
   <div class="sm:flex sm:justify-center">
     <div class="m-8 sm:w-5/12 sm:h-5/12">
       <p>We believe that the world would be a better place if the processes we shape and weave illuminates and uplifts the spirit of fellowship and belonging.</p>